MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamChannelMessage.md

   - `[UserScopeTeamsAppInstallationId <String>]`: The unique identifier of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: The unique identifier of workforceIntegration

-MENTIONS <IMicrosoftGraphChatMessageMention1\[]>: List of entities mentioned in the chat message.
+`MENTIONS <IMicrosoftGraphChatMessageMention[]>`: List of entities mentioned in the chat message.
 Supported entities are: user, bot, team, channel, and tag.
   - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
 Matches the {index} value in the corresponding `<at id='{index}'>` tag in the message body.
   - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
-  - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet1>]`: chatMessageMentionedIdentitySet
+  - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet>]`: chatMessageMentionedIdentitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.